HPE-Legobricks/cal-eStore/README.md

 * Selenium to perform functional test cases on prototype

-Details of our automated [integration testing](./Contributing Documents/Technical Approach DevOps Automation.pdf) are in the attached document, on page 7.

-## Environment and Installation

-The details of our environment and installation are found in our [Technical Approach to DevOps Automation](./Contributing Documents/Technical Approach DevOps Automation.pdf) attachment.
-In this document you will find the details for items p, q, and r.
+See page 4 of the Technical Approach to DevOps Automation document.

 ### (p) Configuration management

 For configuration management, we used Ansible.
 We also wrote playbooks to do incremental software releases to Dev, Staging, and Production environments.
 We used Jmeter for performance testing.
 A notification mechanism was also set to alert select team members of system failures.
-The details of our configuration management approach are found in the attachment.
+See page 12 of the Technical Approach to DevOps Automation document.

 ### (q) Continuous monitoring